 The premises were maintained to a good standard of maintenance and décor.
-Cleaning schedules for the establishment were in place.
+Ms Hicks was advised to implement cleaning schedules for the establishment.
+Ms Hicks gave assurances this matter would be addressed following the inspection.

 Observations made evidenced that a carbon dioxide (CO2) fire extinguisher is available which has been serviced within the last year.